HajimeKawahara/juwvid/README.md

 [![Licence](http://img.shields.io/badge/license-GPLv2-blue.svg?style=flat)](http://www.gnu.org/licenses/gpl-2.0.html)

 Julia codes for time-frequency analysis.
 I started to import the Wigner distribution, the pseudo Wigner distribution, and the short-time Fourier transform from MATLAB GPL programs, tftb-0.2 and have modified them.
 Regarding tftb, visit http://tftb.nongnu.org/.
-The modification includes the non-uniform FFT, the adaptive algorithm by Stankovic, Dakovic, Thayaparan 2013, and S-method.
+The modification includes the non-uniform FFT, the adaptive algorithm by Stankovic, Dakovic, Thayaparan 2013, the S-method, the L-Wigner distribution, and the polynomial Wigner-Ville distribution.

 #### References
 - Cohen, L. 1995, Time-Frequency Analysis (PTR-PH)